geertjanw/ojet-training/README.md

 4. In the application, try out your new Update functionality.

 #### Delete

+The syntax introduced below is based on the [Backbone 'remove' construction](http://backbonejs.org/#Collection-remove).

  1. Add a function to 'dashboard.js' for removing the current item: